Last Updated on March 1, 2023 by Lori Geurin

 Getting In The Habit Of Practicing Healthy Habits

-Even if you can’t talk them into joining you in your health endeavors, set healthy boundaries and let them know about your health plans.
+If you can’t talk them into joining you in your health endeavors, set healthy boundaries and let them know about your health plans.

-If you can help your loved ones understand how important it is to you they may even choose to join you in your pursuit of better health.
+If you can help your loved ones understand how important it is to you, they may even choose to join you in your pursuit of better health.
 This will increase your chances of success and deepen your relationship as you continue to improve your health and life.